2019 Indonesian general election: Candidates

 Two parties – PBB (participated in the 2014 election, but did not gain a national legislature seat) and the Garuda Party (a new party) – initially did not endorse either candidate.
 The latter's secretary Abdullah Mansyuri stated the party was focusing on the legislative elections, while PBB chairman Yusril Ihza Mahendra said neither Jokowi nor Prabowo's camp invited PBB.
 Later on, however, he would join Jokowi's campaign team as its lawyer.
 On 27 January 2019, PBB officially endorsed Jokowi.
 The Aceh Nanggroe Party – which held 3 of the 81 seats in Aceh's provincial council – also endorsed Jokowi in January 2019.

 Registration for presidential candidates was opened between 4 and 10 August 2018 at the KPU head office in Jakarta.
 Neither candidate declared their vice presidential pick until 9 August 2018.
-Both picks were considered "surprising", with Jokowi selecting senior cleric and politician Ma'ruf Amin despite early reports that former Chief Justice of the Constitutional Court Mahfud MD would be selected.
-Prabowo's last-minute selection of businessman and Jakarta vice-governor Sandiaga Uno – close to midnight on that day – was also unexpected.
+Both picks were considered "surprising," with Jokowi selecting senior cleric and politician Ma'ruf Amin despite early reports that former Chief Justice of the Constitutional Court Mahfud MD would be selected.
+Prabowo's last-minute selection of businessman and Jakarta Vice Governor Sandiaga Uno – close to midnight on that day – was also unexpected.
 Sandiaga was not mentioned in the early phases of the selection.

 Nominees

-Others
+Potential candidates

 Other individuals who expressed an intent, received political support, or were touted as prospective presidential candidates included son of former president Yudhoyono and 2017 Jakarta gubernatorial candidate Agus Harimurti Yudhoyono, former MPR Speaker Amien Rais, Governor of Jakarta and former minister of education and culture Anies Baswedan, all of whom subsequently endorsed Prabowo, and incumbent Vice President of Indonesia Jusuf Kalla, who later expressed support for Jokowi.